nycmeshnet/nycmesh.net/content/network-status.md

 2021-4-18

+9pm Most websites are available again.
+We are working on a complete fix.

 7:00pm Some websites are currently blocked in Brooklyn by a content delivery network.
 We have contacted them and are also working on a fix for this.

 2021-4-15